INDEPENDENT LENS: The First Rainbow Coalition

 The Rainbow Coalition ultimately collapsed after just a few short years of formal activity.
 However, the Coalition’s vision lives on.
 Today, the legacy of the Rainbow Coalition serves as a powerful reminder of the change that can prevail when communities put aside their differences, organize together, and fight back.

 Watch On Your Schedule:

-This episode will be available simultaneously with the broadcast for streaming on demand for a limited time.
-Extend your viewing window with KPBS Passport, video streaming for members supporting KPBS at $60 or more yearly using your computer, smartphone, tablet, Roku, AppleTV, Amazon Fire or Chromecast.
+This film will be available for streaming on demand for a limited time.
+Extend your viewing window with KPBS Passport, a benefit for members supporting KPBS at $60 or more yearly using your computer, smartphone, tablet, Roku, AppleTV, Amazon Fire or Chromecast.
 Learn how to activate your benefit now.